 - 1/4 to 1/2 cup cream, half-and-half, or milk

-- In a saucepan, melt butter over medium-low heat.
+- Melt the butter in a saucepan over medium-low heat.
 Add the onions, bell pepper, celery, and bacon.
-Cook, stirring, for 3 minutes.
-Add the flour and continue cooking, stirring, for about 3 minutes longer.
+Cook, stirring, for 4 minutes.
+Add the flour and continue cooking for about 3 minutes longer, stirring constantly.
 Add the chicken broth and cook until thickened.
-Add the tomato paste and Creole seasoning.
+Add the tomato paste and Creole seasoning; blend well.

 - Arrange the chicken breasts in the slow cooker.

-- Spoon the sauce mixture over the chicken.
+- Spoon the sauce mixture over the chicken breasts.

 - Cover and cook on low for about 5 hours, stirring about halfway through the cooking time.